evgeniyarbatov/gpx-map/README.md

 ## How to use

 - Add your GPX track to `public/track.gpx`
-- Use `notebooks/GPX segments for rendering.ipynb` to split GPX track into segments
+- Use `notebooks/GPX Segments.ipynb` to split GPX track into segments

 ## Run